 We want to give users a chance to get used to the new Climate Explorer before forcing them to give up the very popular Climate Trends tool.
-Therefore, the original Climate Trends portal will remain active through the spring of 2021, and will be removed during the summer.
+Therefore, the original Climate Trends portal will remain active into fall 2021 at least.
 We will notify users of the phase-out date at least 45 days in advance.

 - Why didn’t you keep the name “Climate Trends” in the new tool?